Authenticating from Active Directory using RADIUS/NPS¶

 Click New, as shown in Figure Add New RADIUS Client

 Enter a Friendly name for the firewall, as shown in Figure Add New RADIUS Client Address.
-This can be the hostname or FQDN.

-Enter the Address (IP or DNS) for the firewall, which must be the IP address from which pfSense will initiate RADIUS requests, or a FQDN that will resolve to that IP address.
+This must be the IP address from which the firewall will initiate RADIUS requests or an FQDN which resolves to that IP address.

 Note

 Enter a Shared secret, as shown in Figure Add New RADIUS Client Shared Secret.
-This shared secret is used by pfSense to authenticate itself when making RADIUS access requests.
-Windows can automatically create one by clicking Generate.

 Click OK.